Alumni Ambassador Spotlight: Karen Marriner on Fostering Resilience and Participatory Governance

 Amid democratic backsliding and shifting political power dynamics, local and participatory governance remains an important driver of inclusive and sustainable development.
 In this spotlight interview, Karen Marriner, The Hague Academy’s Alumni Ambassador for Latin America and the Caribbean, discusses fostering resilience and participatory governance in 2025.

-“How have insights into participatory approaches to local governance influenced your work?”
+How have insights into participatory approaches to local governance influenced your work?

 “The training gave me new perspectives on engaging people in governance.
-In a session on participatory budgeting in the Gender-Responsive Governance course, I remember a professor recommending: Don’t just design the workshop.
+In a session on participatory budgeting in the Gender Responsive Governance course, I remember a professor recommending: Don’t just design the workshop.
 Talk with the communities first and let them participate and lead their own project.”

 Karen’s work as a professor at the Universidad Externado de Colombia, led her to leading Governance Labs (GobLabs)*, where students gain practical experience in their studies, organising workshops with local communities.

-and sustainable outcomes, breaking away from top-down approaches.
+and sustainable outcomes, breaking away from top-down approaches.”

-“Your research in collaboration with a fellow Colombian alumna into the barries faced by women in leadership will inform the Government’s Plan for the Substitution of Illicit Crops.
-How did this project come about?”
+Your research in collaboration with a fellow Colombian alumna from The Hague Academy into the barries faced by women in leadership will inform the government’s plan for the substitution of illicit crops (PNIS).
+How did this project come about?

-“Your work is not without its challenges.
-How have you become more resilient?”
+Your work is not without its challenges.
+How did you respond to them?

 Adapting to reduced budgets has been a significant challenge for Karen Marriner.
 “We changed our focus to smaller projects that could still make an impact,” she says.